Opsician/stellar-tss-boilerplate/README.md

 ** Be sure to change the issuer account to match the issuer account public key generated in the config file.
 This will be hard-coded into the contract.

-### 3. Set the multisignature options for the issuer account to use the turret signer account
+### 3. Set the multisignature options for the issuer account to use the turret signer account as a signer
 ```bash
 nodejs multisignature.js
 ```